verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 grep FROM Dockerfile
 ```

-We see that currently we use version 3.9 of python, a look at [https://hub.docker.com/_/python](https://hub.docker.com/_/python) shows us that that the most recent one at the time of writing is 3.12.
+We see that currently we use version 3.9 of python, a look at [https://hub.docker.com/_/python](https://hub.docker.com/_/python) shows us that that the most recent version, at the time of writing is 3.12.

 Replace the from line with this new value

 ```bash
 FROM python:3.12-slim
 ```

-And then we build it using a version tag
+And then we build it using tag `v1.0`

 ```bash
 docker build -t container-lab-frontend:v1.0 .